hakoemmy/hakoemmy/README.md

 ### Hello! 👋, I am Emmanuel Hakorimana,
-### A software engineer with over 7 years of experience, specializing in architecting backend solutions.
+### A software engineer with 5+ years of experience, specializing in architecting backend solutions.

 🌐 My Expertise: